phinguyen202/svg-music-notation/README.md

 npm install svg-music-notation
 ```
 ### Required
-The library is developed using react so you need read and react-dom
+The library is developed using react so you need react and react-dom

 ### How to use it?
 Using by input a string like: